-Regardless of whether you are charged with a felony or misdemeanor in Texas, there is an entire range of punishment you may face.
-The are many factors that influence the outcome of a case, including the severity of the crime, whether certain punishment is mandatory, and mitigating or aggravating circumstances.
+Texas may impose a range of punishments on you if you are charged with a felony or misdemeanor.
+The are many factors that influence the outcome of a case.
+These include the severity of the crime, whether certain punishment is mandatory, and mitigating or aggravating circumstances.
 In addition, an important factor is your criminal history.
-The question of whether a particular offense merits (or legally requires) punishment involving “straight probation,” deferred adjudication, county jail time, penitentiary time or some combination thereof is often a legally and factually complex question.
+The question of whether a particular offense merits (or legally requires) punishment involving “straight probation,” deferred adjudication, county jail time, penitentiary time, or some combination thereof is often a legally and factually complex question.
 You should never attempt to predict the likely outcome of a particular case until you have discussed it in detail with a qualified criminal defense lawyer who has become very familiar with the facts of the case and the facts and circumstances of the accused person’s life.

-There are also different arrangements for probation, which Texas law terms “community supervision.”
-You may be generally familiar with probation as a way to avoid jail time, and you may know that there are certain terms you must comply with during the probation period.
+There are also different arrangements for probation, which Texas law terms “community supervision”.
+You may be generally familiar with probation as a way to avoid jail time, You may also know that there are certain terms you must comply with during the probation period.
 However, if you are facing charges, you need to have a deeper understanding of the two primary types of community service, especially since there can be serious consequences for probation violations in Texas.
 An overview of deferred adjudication and straight probation should be helpful.

 Deferred Adjudication in Texas

 With this type of community supervision, you are on probation for a designated period of time after pleading guilty to the charges.
-However, the judge does not officially enter an order of guilt at these proceedings; your guilty verdict is “deferred,” or put off instead.
-Under the circumstances of a deferred adjudication, admitting guilty is not considered a conviction.
+However, the judge does not officially enter an order of guilt at these proceedings.
+Your guilty verdict is “deferred,” or put off instead.
+The court does not consider admitting guilt under the circumstances of deferred adjudication a conviction.
 Your criminal record will show an arrest for the underlying offense, as well as the deferred adjudication resolution to your case.

 In a deferred adjudication supervision situation, there is no minimum amount of time you must be on deferred adjudication before you may seek early termination of supervision.
 In addition, in most cases, you may seal the record if you successfully completed deferred adjudication.
 The technical legal term for a court order sealing the record is an Order of Nondisclosure.
-However, there are notable exceptions to the general rule that you may seal the record after deferred and different offenses have different waiting periods.
-This is an area of law that is a bit complex and one should consult an attorney prior to the decision to be placed on deferred adjudication.
+However, there are notable exceptions to the general rule that you may seal the record after deferred.
+Different offenses have different waiting periods.
+One should consult an attorney prior to deciding to be placed on deferred adjudication, as this is an area of law that is a bit complex.

 Finally, deferred adjudication on Class C offenses will allow you to expunge the record, not merely seal it.
 However, this option is available only for Class C deferred adjudication.
 Deferred on a Class B offense or higher-level offense will result in eligibility to seal the record only.

-Like deferred adjudication, straight probation requires to you plead guilty; however, the difference with this arrangement is that it is considered a conviction for purposes of your punishment and criminal record.
-A judge will enter your plea of guilty and sentence you to a designated period of incarceration, and then suspend the sentence of the agreed upon probationary term.
+Like deferred adjudication, straight probation requires to you plead guilty.
+However, the difference with this arrangement is that it is considered a conviction for purposes of your punishment and criminal record.
+A judge will enter your plea of guilty and sentence you to a designated period of incarceration.
+Then the judge will suspend the sentence for the agreed-upon probationary term.
 For example, the order for straight probation may read “180 days in prison, probated for 12 months.”
 You still avoid incarceration because the court holds off on your jail sentence and places you on community supervision.

 If you comply with the terms of your straight probation, you will not serve time in jail.
 Unlike deferred adjudication, a violation of your probation conditions means that you could be incarcerated only for the time period indicated in the order.
 In the above example, you could not be imprisoned for more than 180 days.